Mass media in Honolulu

 This article concerns media in Honolulu, Hawaii.

 Newspapers

 Honolulu is served by one daily newspaper, the Honolulu Star-Advertiser.
 The newspaper began publication on June 7, 2010, following the merger of the city's two daily newspapers, the Honolulu Advertiser and the Honolulu Star-Bulletin.
 Prior to the merger, Honolulu had been one of the few cities of its size in the U.S. to have more than one daily newspaper.

 There is also "MidWeek", a weekly newspaper which is published every Wednesday by O'ahu Publications Inc., and distributed free on O'ahu.

 Magazines

-Honolulu has the longest established magazine west of the Mississippi, Honolulu Magazine, the only city magazine in the state of Hawai‘i.
+Honolulu has the longest established magazine west of the Mississippi, Honolulu Magazine.